Cassiopeia the Queen reigns in February

 In sky lore and in Greek mythology, Cassiopeia was a beautiful and vain queen of Ethiopia.
 It’s said that she committed the sin of pride by boasting that both she and her daughter Andromeda were more beautiful than Nereids, or sea nymphs.

 Her boast angered Poseidon, god of the sea, who sent a sea monster (Cetus the Whale) to ravage the kingdom.
 To pacify the monster, Cassiopeia’s daughter, Princess Andromeda, was left tied to a rock by the sea.
 Cetus was about to devour her when Perseus the Hero happened by on Pegasus the Winged Horse.

-Only Cassiopeia suffered an indignity.
-At nightfall, this constellation has more the shape of the letter M, and you might imagine the Queen reclining on her starry throne.
-But, at other times of year or night – as in the wee hours between midnight and dawn in February and march – Cassiopeia’s Chair dips below the celestial pole.
+But – because of her vanity – Cassiopeia suffered an indignity.
+At some times of the night or year, this constellation has more the shape of the letter M, and you might imagine the Queen reclining on her starry throne.
+At other times of the year or night – as in the wee hours between midnight and dawn in February and March – Cassiopeia’s Chair dips below the celestial pole.
 And then this constellation appears to us on Earth more like the letter W.

 That’s when the Lady of the Chair – as she is sometimes called – is upside-down and said to hang on for dear life.
 If Cassiopeia the Queen lets go, she will drop from the sky into the ocean below, where the Nereids must still be waiting.

 Bottom line: The constellation Cassiopeia the Queen has the distinct shape of a W or M. Find her descending in her throne on late northern winter evenings and throughout spring nights.